SysKitTeam/docs-spdockit/README.md

 Add directories to create categories and place files within.
 Update TOC.md accordingly.
 Each root directory must contain his own TOS.md.
 This file dictates order of articles in navigation.
 Directories within this one should not have TOC.md files.
+Every TOC.md file should have explicitly set slug attribute.
 Add index.md within a directory to create a category landing page.
 This is optional.

 You can nest multiple categories, up to 4 levels.